 On the other hand, experienced users already taking advantage of some sort of virtual-desktop manager may find Apple’s make-it-simple approach too limiting; third-party managers still offer more features.

+Great or Wait?
 As virtual-desktop managers go, Leopard’s Spaces feature is attractive and easy to use.
 It may not have all the features of more-advanced virtual-desktop systems, but it offers most of the major benefits in a way that makes them accessible to even beginning users.
 Best of all, you can try Spaces without worrying about messing up your system; if you decide you don’t like it, turning it off simply combines your workspaces back into a single screen.
 So give it a try: you’ve got nothing to lose except screen clutter.
+A qualified Great.